mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-workflow.md

 If you haven't [set up your developer environment](https://docs.mattermost.com/developer/dev-setup.html), please do so before continuing with this section.

-Come [join our "Contributors" community channel](https://pre-release.mattermost.com/core/channels/tickets) on our daily build server, where you can discuss questions with community members and the Mattermost core team.
-Join our ["Developers" channel](https://pre-release.mattermost.com/core/channels/developers) for technical discussions and our ["Integrations" channel](https://pre-release.mattermost.com/core/channels/integrations) for all integrations and plugins discussions.
+Join the [Developers community channel](https://pre-release.mattermost.com/core/channels/developers) to ask questions from community members and the Mattermost core team.

 ### Workflow ###